Bowman-42/frozen-inventory/docs/api/endpoints.md

 - `404 Not Found` - Location, item, or inventory entry not found

 **Behavior:**
+- Each API call removes exactly 1 item from the location
-- If the removal quantity is less than the current quantity, the quantity is reduced
+- If the current quantity is greater than 1, the quantity is decremented by 1
-- If the removal quantity is greater than or equal to the current quantity, the inventory entry is completely removed
+- If the current quantity is 1, the inventory entry is completely removed
-- Returns the actual quantity that was removed
+- Returns the actual quantity that was removed (always 1 or the final quantity if completely removed)

 ---